 In future language design and evolution activities, consider the following items:

-— Not providing means to obtain the address of a locally declared entity as a storable value; or
+— Not providing means to obtain the address of a locally declared entity as a storable value;

-— Defining implicit checks to implement the assurance of enclosed lifetime expressed in subclause 5 of this vulnerability.
+— Defining implicit checks to implement the assurance of enclosed lifetime expressed in Clause 5 of this vulnerability.

-NOTE: In many cases, the check is statically decidable, for example, when the address of a local entity is taken as part of a return statement or expression.
+NOTE In many cases, the check is statically decidable, for example, when the address of a local entity is taken as part of a return statement or expression.

 Subprogram signature mismatch [OTR]